 Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

-Fidelity’s Select 50 list of favourite funds currently contains ten devoted to bonds.
+Fidelity’s Select 50 list currently contains ten bond funds.
 One such is the Colchester Global Bond Fund.
 Run by an experienced and stable team of managers, it is focused entirely on government bonds and has low correlations with both equities and corporate bonds.
-The fund’s lack of exposure to corporate bonds also means it is not exposed to the credit risks of companies, which might increase if the world economy slows from here.
-The fund currently has a running yield of 3.8%, which is not guaranteed2.

-The Magnificent Seven technology shares and the technology sector in general also stand to benefit from lower rates.
-They fell back sharply in 2022 as rates increased, reflecting a change in the relative value of risk-free cash deposits versus companies with the bulk of their profits way out into the future.
+The Magnificent Seven technology shares and the technology sector in general also stand to benefit from lower interest rates.
+They fell back sharply in 2022 as rates increased, reflecting a change in the relative attractiveness of risk-free cash deposits versus companies with the bulk of their profits way out into the future.

 In effect, global, passively managed funds have turned into momentum plays on the US.
-That’s because they’re automatically skewing towards the market’s previous best performers – most notably America’s Magnificent Seven.
+That’s because they’re automatically skewed towards the market’s previous best performers – most notably America’s Magnificent Seven.
 This is benefiting investors on the way up, but would have adverse effects if the same companies went into retreat.

 The Brown Advisory US Sustainable Growth Fund is another potential Select 50 option.
 Like technology shares, the companies that growth funds typically invest in are sensitive to changes in interest rates owing to the long duration of their earnings.